-Paul's research explores the role of innovation in reducing environmental and social burdens and much of his work has focused on eco-innovation in the food and built environment sectors.
-He is a member of the Steering Committee of Future Earth's Knowledge Action Network on Systems of Sustainable Consumption and Production (http://futureearth.org/future-earth-sscp), and co-leads the Working Group on Circular Economy (www.futureearth.org/circulareconomy).
+Paul's research explores the role of innovation in systems of sustainable consumption and production.
+He is a member of the Steering Committee of Future Earth's Knowledge Action Network on Systems of Sustainable Consumption and Production (https://futureearth.org/networks/knowledge-action-networks/systems-of-sustainable-consumption-and-production/), and co-leads the Working Group on Circular Economy.

 Between 2007 and 2018 Paul was a Lecturer and Senior Lecturer at AMBS.
 He was awarded The University of Manchester Distinguished Achievement Award Teacher of the Year in 2015 for his outstanding contribution to innovation in teaching and excellence in education.
 He was MBS Academic of the Year for undergraduate programmes in 2011, a member of the MBS Teaching Academy and an alumnus of the International Teachers Programme, which he attended at Kellogg School of Management, Northwestern University in 2010.